guycohen85/active-slider/README.md

     activeElements: ['.slide-image', '.bullet'],
 });

-// Set the first element as active mySlider.firstElementActive();
+// Set the first element as active. mySlider.firstElementActive();

-// Set the last element as active mySlider.lastElementActive();
+// Set the last element as active. mySlider.lastElementActive();

-// Set the next element as active mySlider.nextElement();
+// Set the next element as active. mySlider.nextElement();

-// Set the previous element as active mySlider.prevElement();
+// Set the previous element as active. mySlider.prevElement();

-// Remove the active Class from all elements mySlider.removeAllActiveClass();
+// Remove the active Class from all elements. mySlider.removeAllActiveClass();

-// Start autoplay
+// Start autoplay.
 mySlider.startAutoplay();

-// stop autoplay
+// stop autoplay.
 mySlider.stopAutoplay();

 ```